 Mission: To support the Black Lives Matter movement, its call for racial justice, and its affirmation of the value of black lives across society.

-Contact: Flo Miller Email: black-lives-matter
+Co-chairs: Flo Miller & Sandy Schaal Email: black-lives-matter

 In a celebratory program open to the outside community, the Unitarian Congregation of West Chester raised its Black Lives Matter banner above the porch at our 501 South High Street building on March 29, 2016.
 An enlarged more visible banner was hung on the outside stucco wall after renovations to the building over the summer and fall of 2017.

 Authorization to hang the banner had been granted by resolution in an almost unanimous vote of the congregation earlier in March 2016.

 Formed when the banner was first raised, UCWC’s Black Lives Matter Committee has been actively supporting activities to raise consciousness on what it means to live in a society where white privilege is dominant and minority citizens exist under a cloud of suspicion and threatened violence.
 These activities have been directed both inward to educate members and friends of the congregation and outward to involve the wider community.

 Outward activities include a monthly showing of films featuring black actors and directors with a discussion afterwards.
 Members of the outside community are invited to attend.
 The upcoming showing of The Princess and the Frog is part of that effort.
 The Committee is currently working on a monthly schedule for the new year.